dgurnick/decouple_and_purge/README.md

 > **Concept:** Not living in your own skin.
 > **Theme:**
-> It's an old theme
+> It's an old theme.
 > You can't shake life into a rock.

 ``` text